 Comparisons between your competitors can help you identify gaps in your operations, and reveal specific weaknesses that need improving.

 In the digital world, potential clients often compare your offering, with what a competing brand or website is offering.
-Benchmarking allows you to view things from a customer’s perspective.
+Digital benchmarking allows you to view things from a customer’s perspective.
 It provides you with insight on where things need improving, and it also gives you ideas about many aspects including design, user experience, content or propositions.

 How Often Should You Benchmark?

-Benchmarking is crucial when you are updating a website or launching a brand new site for the first time.
+Digital benchmarking is crucial when you are updating a website or launching a brand new site for the first time.
 However, it can also prove even more beneficial to conduct benchmarking more frequently, to measure your competition and discover how their marketing changes over time.

 Some Important Tips for Benchmarking.

 Look outside your industry.
 Inspiration can come from anywhere, so it is important to not focus solely on your competition for great ideas.
 You cannot surpass your competitors if you are only looking to them for inspiration.

 Online is by far the easiest way to start benchmarking.
 Here you can check out your competition’s website design and functionality and see how it compares with your website in its current state.
 It can help you to identify areas on your site that perhaps need improvement, to bring it up, or even better, surpass the standard of other players in your industry.
 Feedback from your competitor’s customers can be collected on social media pages, chat sites or forums, where people discuss their favourite brands and letting others know what makes them either good or bad.